 Teaching Kids Meditation

-My eldest said this to me this week đŸ˜±.
-In the past this would’ve made me angrier (i.e. triggered me even more).
-This is the part we never expect when we teach kids about meditation and mindfulness
+My eldest said this to me this week đ±.
+In the past this wouldâve made me angrier (i.e. triggered me even more).
+This is the part we never expect when we teach kids about meditation and mindfulness⊠that THEY will be the ones calling us out when we are taking our emotions and frustrations out on them.

 And if we are not ready for it, we end up even more upset and angry, over what is a very legitimate question.

 In the past this type of comment or answer would make me immediately list our the reasons (i.e. excuses) about why I was saying it in an angry voice.
-Something like: he wasn’t listening or it was the 10th time I had asked him to do something.
+Something like: he wasnât listening or it was the 10th time I had asked him to do something.

 But instead of answering I paused.
-I took a breath and thought “why am I saying this in an angry voice?
-Why am I upset?”
+I took a breath and thought âwhy am I saying this in an angry voice?
+Why am I upset?â

 I find this kind of questioning helpful in calming down.
-It gives the logical part of my brain an opportunity to activate which means my amygdala can calm down (no need for fight, flight or freeze reactions) which means I feel less like I’m being attacked and more like what is happening and why am I having this reaction.
+It gives the logical part of my brain an opportunity to activate which means my amygdala can calm down (no need for fight, flight or freeze reactions) which means I feel less like Iâm being attacked and more like what is happening and why am I having this reaction.

 Teaching Kids Meditation